Vlad-404/trivia-game/README.md

 ## User stories Testing

 1. As a user, I want to be able to play a simple trivia game without too much hassle.
-    * game was made so that the navigation is unnecessary, as each time user is presented with a choice, it leads user to only logical place. i.e. victory screen leads you to category selection, right answer leads you to next question, Welcome page is inaccessible once you start the game as it is irrelevant once you start.
+    * Game was made so that the **navigation is unnecessary**, as each time user is presented with a choice, it leads user to only logical place. i.e. victory screen leads you to category selection, right answer leads you to next question, Welcome page is inaccessible once you start the game as it is irrelevant once you start.
 2. As a new visitor to the page, I wanted to find a simple game of trivia so I can add some additional entertainment for us and our guests.
-    * a competitive feature was added in a shape of correct answer counter.
-This can be used a point system in multiplayer environment.
+    * a competitive feature was added in a shape of **correct answer counter**.
+This can be used a _point system_ in multiplayer environment.
 3. As a returning visitor, I don't want to have same questions over and over again, but instead, I want new ones.
-    * chosen database/API have lots of different questions with different difficulties.
-Each time game randomly pulls a question in regard to the difficulty so each game has different questions each time it's started
+    * chosen **database/API has lots of different questions with different difficulties**.
+Each time game randomly pulls a question in regard to the difficulty so each game has different questions every time it's started
 4. As a new user, I want to find a way to compete in knowledge with certain topics, so my freind and I can finally find out who knows games better.
-    * as explained in 2nd point of user stories, correct answer counter was added to serve as a point system.
+    * as explained in 2nd point of user stories, **correct answer counter** was added to serve as a _point system_.
 Person who has more points, wins.

 ## Left out implementations

-* alert mechanic to warn people from going back, forward or reloading the page once they start the game.
+* **Alert mechanic** to warn people from going back, forward or reloading the page once they start the game.
 Once user tries to reload the page(either by going back or reloading the page), warning is displayed and if user chooses to ignore it, page reloads and progress is reset.
 Due to time and my knowledge limitations, it was left out.
-* optimisations for screens larger than HD (1920 x 1080 px)
+* Optimisations for **screens larger than HD** (1920 x 1080 px) - due to time constrains, it was left out

 [_Back to top_](https://github.com/Vlad-404/trivia-game#trivia-game)